egollhofer/MT_COVID19/README.md

 This project evaluates the efficacy of commercially available machine translation tools on COVIT-19 related content.
 For details of the findings, please reference the final report in this directory.

-This readme was submitted to ensure graders were able to replicate my results.
+# The following readme was submitted to ensure graders were able to replicate my results.

 ### This code has been tested on Patas using a virtual enviroment
 To set up your environment, please follow the steps described below: